Fresh Peach Frozen Yogurt

-Low-Sugar Fresh Peach Frozen Yogurt is a summer treat that everyone can enjoy and it’s easy to make as well!
+Fresh Peach Frozen Yogurt is a summer treat that everyone can enjoy and it’s easy to use an approved sweetener to make this lower in sugar!
 The recipe offers options for different sweeteners, and of course you can use any yogurt you prefer.
-Use Dessert Recipes to find more recipes like this one.

 The third time was the charm though, and now I have a bunch of little containers of this frozen yogurt in the freezer, in a size that guarantees portion control!
 I got my peaches from the fabulous Trina, and I heard over the weekend from a reliable source that fresh peaches are still abundant, so I hope you’ll try this before they’re gone for the year.